MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamChannelMessage.md

   - `[Summary <String>]`: Summary text of the chat message that could be used for push notifications and summary views or fall back views.
 Only applies to channel chat messages, not chat messages in a chat.
   - `[WebUrl <String>]`: Read-only.
 Link to the message in Microsoft Teams.

-CHANNELIDENTITY `<IMicrosoftGraphChannelIdentity>`: channelIdentity
+CHANNELIDENTITY <IMicrosoftGraphChannelIdentity>: channelIdentity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ChannelId <String>]`: The identity of the channel in which the message was posted.
   - `[TeamId <String>]`: The identity of the team in which the message was posted.

-HOSTEDCONTENTS <IMicrosoftGraphChatMessageHostedContent\[]>: Content in a message hosted by Microsoft Teams - for example, images or code snippets.
+HOSTEDCONTENTS <IMicrosoftGraphChatMessageHostedContent[]>: Content in a message hosted by Microsoft Teams - for example, images or code snippets.
   - `[ContentBytes <Byte[]>]`: Write only.
 Bytes for the hosted content (such as images).
   - `[ContentType <String>]`: Write only.
-Content type, such as image/png, image/jpg.
+Content type. sicj as image/png, image/jpg.
   - `[Id <String>]`:

-INPUTOBJECT `<ITeamsIdentity>`: Identity Parameter
+INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[AssociatedTeamInfoId <String>]`: key: id of associatedTeamInfo
   - `[ChannelId <String>]`: key: id of channel
   - `[ChatId <String>]`: key: id of chat